-- set out in previous parts, including illegal content duties, child safety duties and adult safety duties. - 132.
-Most notably in this section, Clause 116 sets out one of the most chilling measures in the entire Bill when it comes to damaging individuals' privacy online.
-The provision gives Ofcom the power to mandate the use of "proactive technology" to identify and remove any kind of content the platform believes could be illegal or content which is deemed to be harmful to children. - 133.
+- 141. Clauses 118-130 set out the processes at the disposal of Ofcom to police the regulatory regime and issue penalties for non-compliance with the duties set out in previous parts, including operational safety duties. - 142.
+Most notably in this section, clause 124 sets out one of the most chilling measures in the entire Bill when it comes to damaging individuals' privacy online.
+The provision gives Ofcom the power to mandate the use of "proactive technology" to identify and remove any kind of content the platform believes could be illegal or content which is deemed to be harmful to children. - 143.
 Once again, this would result in the unprecedented surveillance of all activity of potential millions of users, on a suspicionless basis, on the platform in question.
-This is an entirely disproportionate response to the problem at hand. - 134.
-Furthermore, these kinds of proactive technologies which use AI to scan and detect expression or images often have high rates of inaccuracy and incorporate a range of systemic biases, making them inappropriate tools for identifying illegal or harmful content in contexts where their decisions directly impact individuals' freedom of expression. - 135.
-Accompanying clauses 110-122, Schedule 12 sets out that a failure on the part of a platform to fulfil its relevant duties of care could result in a fine of up to £18m or 10 per cent of annual global turnover, depending on which is higher. - 136.
-It is unprecedented for the Government to seek to punish technology companies for essentially failing to act as effective law enforcement auxiliaries and even for failing to censor or demote lawful content.
-Given the financial and reputational costs that could be incurred if these proposals go ahead, there will be a chilling effect that will motivate companies to monitor, demote and censor expression overzealously.
+This is an entirely disproportionate response to the problem at hand. - 144.
+Furthermore, these kinds of proactive technologies which use AI to scan and detect expression or images often have high rates of inaccuracy and incorporate a range of systemic biases, making them inappropriate tools for identifying illegal or harmful content in contexts where their decisions directly impact individuals' freedom of expression. - 145.
+Accompanying clauses 118-130, Schedule 13 sets out that a failure on the part of a platform to fulfil its relevant duties of care could result in a fine of up to £18m or 10 per cent of annual global turnover, depending on which is higher.

+146. It is unprecedented for the Government to seek to punish technology companies for essentially failing to act as effective law enforcement auxiliaries and even for failing to censor or demote lawful content.
+Given the financial and reputational costs that could be incurred if these proposals go ahead, there will be a chilling effect that will motivate companies to monitor, demote and censor expression over-zealously.

-Clauses 123-127 - Business disruption measures
+Clauses 131-135 - Business disruption measures